Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

 formerly the Etch-a-ton tool, which basically allows you to "draw" (sketch) whole chains of bones at once.

-Skeleton Sketching is obviously only available in *Edit Mode*, in the 3D views.
+Skeleton Sketching is obviously only available in *Edit Mode*, in the 3D Views.
 You control it through its *Skeleton Sketching* panel in the *Transform panel*, which you can open with :kbd:`N`.
 Use the mouse :kbd:`LMB` to draw strokes, and :kbd:`RMB` for gestures.